Tim Federle: Fiction

 On January 11, 2018, the Huffington Post exclusively revealed the title and cover of the third novel in Federle's "Nate" series, Nate Expectations.
 The latest installment follows teenage Nate after he moves back to his Pennsylvania hometown following his Broadway debut, wrapping up the trilogy with what Federle calls the third step in a Broadway journey, "Dealing with life when the show closes or gets crappy reviews."
-Nate Expectations features a cover designed by Rex Bonomelli; the previous two entries in the series, Better Nate Than Ever and Five, Six, Seven, Nate! also received Bonomelli cover refreshes once Nate Expectations hit shelves.
+Nate Expectations features a cover designed by Rex Bonomelli, the previous two entries in the series, Better Nate Than Ever and Five, Six, Seven, Nate! also received Bonomelli cover refreshes once Nate Expectations hit shelves.

 Cocktail guides

-Tequila Mockingbird: Cocktails with a Literary Twist (2013, Perseus Books): Federle's first novelty cocktail recipe book, Tequila Mockingbird won the Goodreads Best Cookbook of 2013 Award, and was featured as a clue on Jeopardy! in October 2014.
+Tequila Mockingbird: Cocktails with a Literary Twist (2013, Perseus Books): Federle's first novelty cocktail recipe book, Tequila Mockingbird was featured as a clue on Jeopardy! in October 2014.
 Federle has said the inspiration for the book was his own mother's book club, which "would dissolve into opening wine".
 In an April 2014 interview with School Library Journal, Federle was quoted as saying, "Tequila Mockingbird came out of a silly one line email to my agent, Brenda Bowen—'Hey, do you think the Urban Outfitters crowd would go for a literary cocktail guide?'
 I truly wrote the proposal on a whim."
 The book went on to be sold at Urban Outfitters and ModCloth, among other specialty retailers, and was cited as one of Perseus Book Publisher's leading titles, along with Friday Night Lights and Black Mass, in a September 2015 Wall Street Journal article.
 According to a December 2014 article in The Atlantic, Tequila Mockingbird has thus far sold over 100,000 copies.

 Hickory Daiquiri Dock: Cocktails with a Nursery Rhyme Twist (2014, Perseus Books):